m-spangenberg/exercises_machinelearning/README.md

 Note: Models with single features are represented by [line of best fit](https://en.wikipedia.org/wiki/Simple_linear_regression), with two features, a plane and for more than two features, a [hyperplane](https://en.wikipedia.org/wiki/Hyperplane) is used.

-Now let's take a look at a slightly more complicated for of Linear Regression.
+Now let's take a look at a slightly more complicated form of Linear Regression.

-* **Multivariate Regression**, with multiple features, for instance: the price of a house given the size, number of rooms, number of floors, and age.
+* **Multiple Linear Regression**, with multiple features, for instance: the price of a house given the size, number of rooms, number of floors, and age.

 The notation for this type of regression is similar to what we use for standard linear regression. $X_{j}$ to refer to features and $n$ to denote the total number of features.
 We also use $X^{(i)}$ to denote the vector of features that comprise the $i^{(th)}$ example in the dataset.